iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 Way 7: Reinstall the Apple Mobile Device USB driver

 The Apple Mobile Device USB driver is essential for your computer to communicate with your iPhone.
-If it’s missing or corrupted, your iPhone might not show up in iTunes.
+If it's missing or corrupted, your iPhone might not be detected.

 1. On your computer, right-click the Start button and select Device Manager.